syncfusion-content/wpf-docs/wpf/SfChart/Series.md

 ### Stacking Column

-[`StackingColumnSeries`](http://help.syncfusion.com/cr/cref_files/wpf/sfchart/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.StackingColumnSeries.html#) resembles multiple types of series of the ColumnSeries.
+[`StackingColumnSeries`](http://help.syncfusion.com/cr/cref_files/wpf/sfchart/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.StackingColumnSeries.html#) resembles multiple types of ColumnSeries.
 Each series is vertically stacked one above the other.
 When there is only one series, then it is ColumnSeries.

 The following code example illustrates how to use StackingColumnSeries: